 The Library offers a variety of study areas, catering for as many different learning preferences as possible.
 There are 59 computer workstations and 187 study spaces with a further 24 workstations located in the 24/7 IT Suite.
 105 of the study spaces have access to a power supply for laptop charging.

-The study spaces near the book shelves on both floors, including in the Teaching Resources Collection, are for quiet study with low level talking permitted.
+The study spaces around bookshelves on both floors are for quiet study with low level talking permitted.

 The Social Study Suite on the first floor is designed for group and collaborative working and normal noise levels are permitted.
 Here you'll also find five bookable Seminar Rooms, each containing a Smartboard, computer and drywipe whiteboard.